Elevate Kids

 I Teach, Evaluate , and provide supports to promote independence in children’s ability to:

-• Switch gears (cognitive or mental flexibility)
+• Transition or switch between tasks / activities/ subjects (cognitive or mental flexibility)

 “Children’s executive function skills provide the link between early school achievement and social, emotional, and moral development.”